Hainan western ring railway: History

 In 1984–85, the Huangliu-Lingtou section, as well as the long-abandoned Lingtou–Basuo section, were restored, thus creating the standard-gauge Hainan western ring railway from Shilu (Changjiang county seat) to Anyou (in Sanya).

 In 2004, the railway from Haikou to Chahe Station (on the Basuo–Shilu line, near Shilu) was completed, making the short Chahe-Shilu section into a secondary dead-end branch.
-This finally gave the Hainan western ring railway its modern configuration, from Haikou to Sanya.
+This finally gave the Hainan Western Ring Railway its modern configuration from Haikou to Sanya.

-In the same year (2004), the Guangdong–Hainan Rail Ferry started operating, integrating the Hainan western ring railway into China's national railway network.
-The ferry's Hainan terminal is adjacent to Haikou railway station (which in fact is located quite a ways west of Haikou city proper).
+In the same year (2004), the Guangdong–Hainan Rail Ferry started operating, integrating the Hainan Western Ring Railway into China's national railway network.
+The ferry's Hainan terminal is adjacent to Haikou railway station (which is located quite a ways west of Haikou city proper).

-In 2006–2007 the railway way thoroughly upgraded.
-In many places it was rerouted in order to reduce the maximum incline to 1% increase the minimum curve radius to 800–1600 m.
+In 2006–2007, the railway was thoroughly upgraded.
+In many places, it was rerouted to reduce the maximum incline to 1% and increase the minimum curve radius to 800–1600 m.
 This also straightened the railway, reducing its total length by 27 km.
-Now it is capable of running freight trains up to 10,000 tons in weight, and support (passenger) trains' speeds up to 120–160 km/h (depending on the section).
+Now it can run freight trains up to 10,000 tons in weight and support (passenger) trains' speeds up to 120–160 km/h (depending on the section).
 Provisions were made to make it possible to electrify the railway in the future.

 In 2007, the reopened railway started receiving passenger trains from China's mainland; after crossing from Guangdong to Haikou on the ferry, they would continue along the entire length of the Hainan western ring to Sanya.
-As of 2012, however, most of the trains from the mainland terminate in Haikou, where the passengers can transfer to the new Hainan eastern ring high-speed railway.
+As of 2012, however, most of the trains from the mainland terminate in Haikou, where the passengers can transfer to the new Hainan Eastern Ring high-speed Railway.
 Now only one passenger train (Z201/Z202 from Beijing West) continues along the western ring to Sanya, with a stop in Dongfang (Basuo).